cccbr/runningatower/content/docs/090-BuildingaTeam/index.md

 ### Appointment of Officers

-Further details can be found at 'Guidance notes - appointment of tower captain' - https://cccbr.org.uk/wp-content/uploads/2020/04/SM_Appt_of_TowerCaptain_2020_Ver_1.pdf.
+Further details can be found at ['Guidance notes - appointment of tower captain'](https://cccbr.org.uk/wp-content/uploads/2020/04/SM_Appt_of_TowerCaptain_2020_Ver_1.pdf).

 Any appointment should be made in agreement with the tower authority.

 If there are a number of ringers attached to the tower, it is a good idea to engage as many members as possible.
 There are plenty of roles which may be used e.g., Deputy, Secretary, Steeple Keeper, Instructor, Conductor, Librarian.
-Further details can be found at 'Guidance notes - ringers and churches' - https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf.
+Further details can be found at ['Guidance notes - ringers and churches'](https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf).
 Roles, especially deputy, instructor and conductor should not undermine the authority of the tower captain or raise expectations of future election to tower captain

 A draft constitution may be available